Kaliro District: Location

 Kaliro District borders Serere District to the north, across Lake Nakuwa, one, of the lakes that comprise the Lake Kyoga water complex.
 Pallisa District lies to the northeast, Namutumba District to the southeast, Iganga District to the south, Luuka District to the southwest, and Buyende District to the northwest.
 The town of Kaliro is approximately 40 km north of Iganga, the nearest large town.

 Population

 In 1991, the national population census estimated the population of the district at 105,100.
 The 2002 Uganda national census put the population at approximately 154,700, of whom 49.5 percent were males and 50.5 percent were females.
 The annual population growth rate was calculated at 3.5%.
 In 2012, the population of Kaliro District was estimated at 216,500.
+The 2014 Uganda national census estimated a population of 236199 and in 2024 the estimated population was 286397.